vpelletier/python-smartcard-app-openpgp/examples/randompin-epaper-raspi/README.rst

      		-d $(depfile).dtc.tmp $(dtc-tmp) ; \
      	cat $(depfile).pre.tmp $(depfile).dtc.tmp > $(depfile)

-- build the DeviceTree binary file (possibly on another machine, hence `ARCH`):
+- build the correct DeviceTree binary file for your model (here, the zero-w).
+  This can be done on another machine, hence the `ARCH` variable:

   .. code:: shell